How to use – Compounded Estriol 0.3% Facial Cream

 • Collagen Production: Estrogens, particularly estradiol, are critical for collagen biosynthesis, which is essential for maintaining skin structure.

-• Hydration and Barrier Function: Estrogens enhance the skin’s barrier function and promote hydration by influencing the production of natural moisturizing factors.
+• Hydration and Barrier Function: Estrogens enhance the skin’s barrier function and promote hydration by influencing the production of natural moisturising factors.

 Decline During Menopause: